 - Plant non-grafted grapes at the same level they were growing in the container; the lowest bud on the trunk should be even with the soil surface.

 - Firm the soil around the roots so that no air pockets are near the roots; douse the hole with water to wash soil tight around the roots; then fill the hole.

 - Let grapes grow untrained a year after planting; this will allow roots to develop.
 Pinch off flowers during the first year.

-- Start training grapes to the support the second spring after planting.
+- Start training grapes to supports the second spring after planting.

 Training grapes to a wire trellis

 - The simplest support method for backyard grapes is called the two-arm or four-arm Kniffen system which is essentially a wire trellis.
 Set two sturdy posts 20 feet apart then string two parallel wires between the posts at 36 inches and 60 inches above the ground (this is the four-arm Kniffen); for hybrid varieties use three wires (six arms) at 30 inches, 48 inches, and 66 inches.
 Plant young grapes under the wire at the recommended spacing (see above).

 - Begin training plants the second year after planting.
 In late winter, cut the vine back to a stump with two buds.
 When the buds start growing, train the strongest of the two shoots up on a wooden stake to form a trunk; remove the weaker shoot.

 - When the trunk reaches the lower wire, choose a side shoot to creep in each direction on the wire.
 Tie the shoots to the wire with elastic horticultural tape; as the canes grow spiral them around the wire.
 These trained canes are called “arms”.

 - When the trunk reaches the second wire choose two more side shoots and tie them to the wire.

 - Remove the growing tip of the trunk when it is about 6 inches below the top wire and choose two more shoots to tie into the top wire.

 - This training will create a tall main trunk with sets of selective side shoots which is important for growing the best quality grapes.
 See Pruning below for more on this.